![]() ![]() ![]() (click to enlarge) |

 family lived in the house from 1883 to 1983 and were

-decedents of Pliny Moore.
+descendants of Pliny Moore.
+The original

 ![]() (click to enlarge) ![]() ![]() |